Graphene-based detectors for directional dark matter detection: Conceptual Design of the Proposed Detector

-The recoiling Au nucleus then traverses through and, whenever it collides with and knocks out the carbon, boron, and nitrogen atoms, creates vacancy defects~\cite{Hashimoto:2004,Banhart:2011,Robertson:2013} in the monolayers of the graphene/h-BN heterostructures before being stopped by the thick Mylar film (see right panel of Fig.~\ref{fig:figure1}).
-The displacement threshold energies (i.e., the minimum amount of kinetic energy that, when transferred to an atom, results in ejection of the atom away from its lattice site) for carbon atoms in monolayer graphene~\cite{Meyer:2012} and for boron and nitrogen atoms in monolayer h-BN~\cite{Kotakoski:2010} have been measured experimentally.
-For ejection perpendicular to the layer, the displacement thresholds are 23.6 (carbon), 19.36 (boron), and 23.06~eV (nitrogen), respectively.
-Molecular dynamics simulations~\cite{Zobelli:2007} show that the displacement thresholds increase gradually for oblique ejection and become almost doubled for ejection parallel to the layer.
-SRIM simulations were carried out for estimation of the number of vacancies produced by Au nucleus--graphene/h-BN collisions.
-The simulations were done by approximating the graphene/h-BN heterostructures by a 7-nm-thick layer of carbon, boron, and nitrogen with an atom stoichiometric ratio of ${2\ratio 1\ratio 1}$.
-The binding energies of the atoms were set at the above experimentally determined displacement threshold values.
-For a recoiling Au nucleus entering the graphene/h-BN heterostructures at 16.6~keV, there are on average about 150 primary and secondary vacancies created in the heterostructures.
-The result of SRIM simulations is plotted in Fig.~\ref{fig:figure3}.
-We note that the alternating arrangement of graphene and h-BN monolayers in the heterostructures (see right panel of Fig.~\ref{fig:figure1}) has the advantage of inhibiting possible interlayer vacancy migration~\cite{Liu:2014} between neighboring layers of the same kind.
-From the SRIM simulated stopping range and stopping power shown in Fig.~\ref{fig:figure2}, we estimate that after leaving the graphene/h-BN heterostructures, the energy of the recoiling Au nucleus is significantly reduced to 3.5~keV, and the Au nucleus will subsequently be stopped by the substrate layer of the graphene/$\mathrm{MoS_2}$ photodetector.
+The recoiling Au nucleus traverses and, whenever it knocks out atoms in the graphene and h-BN monolayers, creates vacancy defects and produces a cascade of secondary collisions in the graphene/h-BN heterostructure before either coming to a stop or being captured in the substrate (see Fig.~\ref{fig:figure1}).
+The displacement threshold energies (i.e., the minimum amount of kinetic energy that, when transferred to an atom, results in ejection of the atom away from its lattice site) for carbon atoms in monolayer graphene~\cite{Meyer:2012} and for boron and nitrogen atoms in monolayer h-BN~\cite{Kotakoski:2010} have been measured.
+For ejection perpendicular to the layer, the displacement thresholds of C, B, and N are 23.6, 19.36, and 23.06~eV, respectively.
+Moreover, molecular dynamics simulations~\cite{Zobelli:2007} have shown that the displacement thresholds increase gradually for oblique ejection and become almost doubled for ejection parallel to the layer.
+SRIM simulations were carried out for an estimate of the number of vacancies produced by the recoiling Au nucleus in the graphene/h-BN heterostructure.
+The binding energies of C, B, and N in the simulations were set at the above experimentally determined displacement threshold values.
+For a recoiling Au nucleus entering the graphene/h-BN heterostructure at 10 and 20~keV, there are on average about 100 and 150 (primary plus secondary) vacancies created in the heterostructure, respectively.
+The results of SRIM simulations are plotted in Fig.~\ref{fig:figure3}, assuming that the direction of the recoiling Au nucleus is perpendicular to the heterostructure.
+We note that the alternating arrangement of the graphene and h-BN monolayers in the heterostructure (see Fig.~\ref{fig:figure1}, right panel) has the advantage of inhibiting possible interlayer vacancy migration~\cite{Liu:2014} between neighboring layers of the same kind.
+From the SRIM simulation results (see also Fig.~\ref{fig:figure2}), we find that after leaving the graphene/h-BN heterostructure the energy of the recoiling Au nucleus is significantly reduced to 3.5~keV, and the Au nucleus will subsequently be stopped by the substrate layer of the graphene/$\mathrm{MoS_2}$ photodetector.